-The newly formed regulatory agency created under the Grain Futures Act of 1922 started gathering daily trading information from the exchanges, which it then published in several statistical bulletins.
-We utilized these early reports and digitized the available data for most of the interwar period in order to facilitate empirical analyses, which may provide important new insights into the origins of the modern futures trading.
-It is also important to add that the dataset can be combined with other existing datasets to create long series to investigate other questions beyond the scope of this paper.
+The newly formed regulatory agency created under the Grain Futures Act of 1922 started 330 gathering daily trading information from the exchanges, which it then published in several statistical bulletins.
+We utilized these early reports and digitized the available data for most of the interwar period in order to facilitate the empirical analysis of the causes and consequences of interwar speculative behaviour in grain futures markets.

 We hand-collected daily futures trading data from the reports published by the Commodity Exchange Administration, formerly the Grain Futures Administration.
-The newly collected dataset consists of daily price quotations, trading volume, open interest, and classes of traders.
-These reports have been compiled by the regulatory agencies with data supplemented by clearing members, clearing associations of the exchange and, in some instances, by information obtained from brokers.20 Although the reports are available as scanned documents, the data collection process could not be automated, due to the poor quality and the specific text format of the bulletins.21 The new assembled dataset covers a period of 19
+The newly assem-335 bled dataset consists of daily price quotations, trading volume, open interest, and classes of traders.
+These reports have been compiled by the regulatory agencies with data supplemented by clearing members, clearing associations of the exchange and, in some instances, by information obtained from brokers.
+Although the reports are available as scanned documents, the data collection process could not be automated, due to the poor quality and 340 the specific text format of the bulletins.
+The new assembled dataset covers a period of 19 years, from January 3, 1921, till December 30, 1939, and consists of daily observations on futures trading in wheat and corn at the Chicago Board of Trade, which represent two of the most important grain futures markets in terms of volume and monetary value of trading that have survived into the present day.
+For a more thorough description of the data sources, the 345 collection process, and a more ample discussion of the various series and their attributes, see the online Appendix.